timewave-computer/neutron-cross-chain-vault-deployment/strategies/wbtc/deploy/README.md

 # Deploy instructions

 1. If the wasm blobs are not uploaded, run the `neutron_upload.rs` script which will upload all contracts in /packages/src/contracts/cw and output the code ids in `neutron_code_ids.toml`.
-These file will be used to instantiate the file.
+This file will be used to instantiate the contracts.

 2. Fill in all the information in `neutron.toml` except the coprocessor app fields at the end and run the `neutron_deploy.rs` script which will instantiate all the contracts, trigger the ICA creation and output all relevant addresses in `neutron_strategy_config.toml` and `gaia_strategy_config.toml` which will be used by the strategist.